Modified-MW-DF/modified-MDF/MWDF Project/Readmes of included mods/Readme - Mod - The Earth strikes back!.txt

 When a tile of Living Stone is mined, the resulting boulder animates into an Awakened Stone or Wyrm.
 Whether that creature is friendly or hostile depends on whether the miner performed a sacrifice at an appropriate Tribute.

 Technical details
 Since v1.30 there are no clusters of Living Stone the map, rather there is a small chance of spawning an Awakened Stone or Wyrm (and possibly some Pet Rocks) each time a tile of layer stone is mined.
-Since v2.13 running tesb-job-monitor in the console without arguments reports the current probabilities of finding Hidden Gems or Living Stone.
+Since v2.13 running tesb-info in the console without arguments reports the current probabilities of finding Hidden Gems or Living Stone.

 * Awakened Stones